“The best way to find yourself is to lose yourself in the service of others.” ~ Mahatma Ghandi

 Daily schedules, meals, and free time activities may vary depending on the details of your mission.

-A typical day for a volunteer at a mission usually looks like this:
+A typical day for a volunteer usually looks like this:

 7:00 am – 7:30 am: Breakfast with host family.